Louisiana power outages renew questions about utility giant’s preparedness for storms

 The utility pledged to upgrade its infrastructure again after hurricanes Katrina, in 2005, and Gustav, in 2008.
 A hardening study commissioned in 2007 showed Entergy that it needed to support coastal transmission lines with concrete and steel poles, rather than wood poles, the company said.

-According to Entergy, the tower that fell into the Mississippi River on Sunday had passed inspections and was deemed to have no structural issues as recently as December.
-It’s unclear whether the tower was built to withstand the type of winds produced by Hurricane Ida, which reportedly hit 150 mph on the coastline.
+According to Entergy, the tower that fell into the Mississippi River Sunday had passed inspections and was deemed to have no structural issues as recently as December.
+It’s unclear whether the tower was built to withstand the type of winds produced by Hurricane Ida, which reportedly hit 150 miles per hour on the coastline.

-“I think it’s hard for them to prepare for a Category 4 storm that takes out the Entergy Louisiana transmission towers,” said Clinton A. Vince, a D.C. attorney who advises the New Orleans council that oversees Entergy.
+“I think it’s hard for them to prepare for a Category 4 storm that takes out the Entergy Louisiana transmission towers,” said Clinton A. Vince, a Washington, D.C. attorney who advises the New Orleans council that oversees Entergy.

 Jerry Napoli, an Entergy spokesman, said the utility invested $4.2 billion in its transmission lines from 2014 to 2019 and more recently, fortified infrastructure in areas surrounding New Orleans that have been hit hard by hurricanes in the past.

 Regulators say the company has fallen behind on making the necessary investments to prevent outages.
-A decade after Katrina, the New Orleans City Council complained the company had yet to provide it with “a comprehensive, detailed storm hardening plan,” including detailed costs, a timeline and benefits.
+A decade after Katrina, the New Orleans city council complained the company had yet to provide it with “a comprehensive, detailed storm hardening plan,” including detailed costs, a timeline and benefits.

 During a city council meeting in 2018, an Entergy executive admitted to deliberately reducing the company’s investment in the power grid by about $1 million, because, she said, the company was seeing strong performance and “we didn’t want to spend money on a system that was performing extremely well," according to notes included in a city council report.